What Are Excel Errors and How To Fix Them?

 Now, you can see that Excel makes the correct calculation.

-Another case is if you have written the formula correctly, but you need to enter the arguments correctly, such as specifying the range of the sheet in the VLOOKUP function.
+Another case is if you have written the formula correctly but need to enter the arguments correctly, such as specifying the range of the sheet in the VLOOKUP function.

 How to fix the #NAME error?

-- If there is any error in the formula, we should resolve it.
-Avoid using any error-handling functions such as IFERROR to cover up.
+- If the formula contains an error, we should resolve it.
+Avoid using error-handling functions, such as IFERROR, to cover up.

-- We must verify that the formula is well written to solve this Excel error.
-If the error continues verifying the Excel function or formula, use the formulas tab and search for the function to insert and follow the steps to enter the arguments correctly.
+- To solve this Excel error, we must verify that the formula is well written.
+If the error continues, verify the Excel function or formula, use the formulas tab to search for the function to insert, and follow the steps to enter the arguments correctly.

 Error #DIV/O!